-The attractive Sardinia Bay Golf Club nine-hole layout provides an interesting challenge for golfers of all levels.
+The golf course at the Sardinia Bay Golf & Wildlife Estate provides an interesting challenge for players of all levels.

 Nestled alongside the estate housing, the course is an attractive feature without being intrusive to the residents.

-Eighteen tee boxes create enough variety to test most golfers over the course par of 66.
-Each nine has a par-five, four par-fours and four par-threes.
+Eighteen tee boxes create enough variety to test most golfers over the course par of 64.
+Each nine has five par-fours and four par-threes.

 Although the par-four holes are relatively short, there are enough challenges thrown in to hold the attention of golfers.